SteveAustin79/YTDL/README.md

 # YTDL - YouTubeDownLoader 0.1
 A command line YouTube video downloader, downloading a specific video resolution file and a 128kps audio stream, finally merged into a single file.
-Use of ffmpg and pytubefix.
+Use of ffmpeg and pytubefix.

 # History
 20250220 - v0.1 - initial version